When you learn French with videos, you’re diving into one of France’s greatest cultural contributions.

-And one of the first video cameras was created by French brothers Auguste and Louis Lumière.
+But did you know that the first video cameras were created by the French brothers Auguste and Louis Lumière?

 It’s the perfect marriage of effectiveness, convenience and just plain fun!